yunxu1019/efront/coms/basic_/readme-en.md

 1.  ```javascript
     class ... extends Array {...}
     ```
     Because if one level of prototype is added, the characteristics of the array will disappear, and `efront` has not yet implemented a perfect downgrade plan, and the possibility of future implementation is also unlikely.
-After similar statements are converted by `typescript`, the newly defined methods will be lost. `efront` uses `class extends Array2 {...}` will be replaced, and `Array2` will mount the defined method to the newly generated object.
+After similar statements are converted by `typescript`, the newly defined methods will be lost. `efront` uses `class extends &Array {...}` will be replaced, and `&Array` will mount the defined method to the newly generated object.

 2. ```javascript
     import(...)
     ```
-    The result imported with `import (...)`, efront will not actively wrap a layer of Promise.
+    The result imported with `import(...)`, efront will not actively wrap a layer of Promise.
 If you use `await` in the root scope of the module, the returned result is an instance of `Promise`.
 Otherwise, what you export in the imported file will be the result of this `import(...)`.
-If you are unsure about the content of the imported file and do not blindly use methods such as `import(...).then (...)`, you can use `await import(...)` to wait for the import to complete.
+If you are unsure about the content of the imported file and do not blindly use methods such as `import(...).then(...)`, you can use `await import(...)` to wait for the import to complete.

 3. ```javascript
     import.meta